 Total fund balances of the BOCES' governmental funds differ from net position of governmental activities reported in the Statement of Net Position.
 This difference primarily results from the additional long-term economic focus of the Statement of Net Position versus the solely current financial resources focus of the governmental fund Balance Sheet.

-Statement of Revenue, Expenditures, and Changes in Fund Balance vs. Statement of Activities Differences between the governmental funds statement of revenue, expenditures, and changes in fund balance and the statement of activities fall into one of five broad categories.
+Statement of Revenue, Expenditures, and Changes in Fund Balance vs. Statement of Activities the statement of activities fall into one of five broad categories.